kyueaes/tomoPre/README.md

 Usage
 ============
+* Modify the prefs['filePath'] in Stitching_InitConv_TIFFtoHDF4_single.py and Stitching_InitConv_TIFFtoHDF4.py to point to your image path as the input
-rec_1ID_example.py is example script for using the preprocessing function with tomopy.
+* rec_1ID_example.py is example script for using the preprocessing function with tomopy.